lukaszkorecki/mokujin/README.md

 ### The context

 The context is a `Map[String]String` internally.
 To make it easier to work with standard log ingestion infrastructure, all keywords present in the keys and values are converted to `"snake_case"` strings.
 Other value types are stringified.
 This frees you up from figuring out what can and cannot be serialized by the appender that your logging backend is using.
+If you need to change the layout of the produced log line, you can and should defer it to the appender configuration instead.

 > [!WARNING]
 > Nested maps or other "rich" data types are not allowed - this is something that might change in the future.